 Saint Martin de Porres School expects students to perform to the best of their ability.
 Teachers are expected to evaluate student progress on a regular basis.
 Students will be given quizzes or tests regularly.
-After the test is graded, it will be sent home for the parent/guardian to review and sign.
+After the test is graded, it will be sent home for the parent/guardian to review and sign or posted to Educate for parent viewing.
 A parent/guardian's signature indicates that the parent/guardian is aware of the student's progress.
-If a parent/guardian does not receive quizzes or tests to sign, the parent/guardian should contact the teacher.
-The parents/guardians are responsible to review the open gradebook (Educate) on a regular basis to track their child's progress.
+If a parent/guardian does not receive quizzes or tests to sign, the parents/guardians are responsible to review the open gradebook (Educate) on a regular basis to track their child's progress.